DOJ releases Carter Page FISA docs

 Though heavily redacted, the documents show that the infamous Steele Dossier was a major component of the 2016 surveillance warrant.
 The dossier was also a major component in subsequent renewals.

-Based on what’s visible in the 412-page release, the dossier is not described as a political document, as Democrats have asserted; rather the FBI speculates to the FISA court that it was commissioned to damage Candidate 1, a reference to Donald Trump.
+Based on what is visible, the dossier is not described as a political document, as the Democrats have asserted; rather the FBI speculates to the FISA court that it was commissioned to damage Candidate 1, who is Donald Trump.

+On page 16, the full quote reads: “The FBI speculates to the FISA court that the U.S. person was likely looking for information that could be used to discredit candidate 1’s campaign."

+Fox believes that the U.S. person is Glenn Simpson, co-founder of Fusion GPS, the opposition research firm that funded the Steele Dossier.

 Reacting to the document release, Page told Fox News, "I'm having trouble finding any small bit of this document that rises above complete ignorance and/or insanity."